Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Introduction

 \section{Introduction}

-Quantum computational advantage has been an important motivation for quantum computing researchers \citep{Feynman1982simulating,nielsen2010quantum}.
+Quantum computational advantage has been an important motivation for quantum computing researchers \cite{Feynman1982simulating,nielsen2010quantum}.
 The goal is to build a quantum device that solves problems faster than digital hardware.
-There are many recent experiments motivated by this goal \citep{arute2019quantum,zhong2020quantum,wu2021strong,zhu2022quantum,madsen2022quantum}.
-However, the resulting data errors raise the issue that the device may not solve the original problem \citep{drummond2022simulating}.
-Additionally, a quantum computer with broadly useful applications is still not realized \citep{daley2022practical}.
+There are many recent experiments motivated by this goal \cite{arute2019quantum,zhong2020quantum,wu2021strong,zhu2022quantum,madsen2022quantum}.
+However, the resulting data errors raise the issue that the device may not solve the original problem \cite{drummond2022simulating,MartinezCifuentes2023classicalmodelsmay,dellios2025validation}.
+Additionally, a quantum computer with broadly useful applications is still not realized \cite{daley2022practical}.
 Here we study quantum advantage in practical optimization problems.
 We use the coherent Ising machine (CIM) as the computing architecture, since it targets such problems.

-The CIM is intended to solve the Ising model ground state, initially developed to model phase transitions in magnetic materials \citep{Newell1953theory}.
+The CIM is intended to solve the Ising model ground state, initially developed to model phase transitions in magnetic materials \cite{Newell1953theory}.
 The Ising model is a network of discrete spins $\sigma_{k}=\pm1$ with nearest-neighbor interactions.
 More generally, we take into account arbitrary couplings $J_{ij}$ and an external magnetic field $h_{j}$, at each site.
 The energy function of the model has the form,

-This has many applications to optimization problems across various fields, including computer science, medicine, logistics, finance, telecommunication and machine learning \citep{applications_1,catalog,sankar2021benchmark}.
-On mapping NP-hard and NP-complete problems to the Ising Hamiltonian \citep{lucas2014ising,Glover2018ATO}, one finds that the ground state corresponds to the optimal solution for these problems.
+This has many applications to optimization problems across fields including computer science, medicine, logistics, finance, telecommunication and machine learning \cite{applications_1,crescenzi1997approximation,sankar2024benchmarking}.
+On mapping NP-hard and NP-complete problems to the Ising Hamiltonian \cite{lucas2014ising,glover2022quantum}, one finds that the ground state corresponds to the optimal solution for these problems.
 Conventional computers face significant challenges in solving such complex optimization problems due to their exponential time complexity.
-In our study, the Ising model is mapped onto a quantum optical system, namely the coherent Ising Machine (CIM).
+In our study, the Ising model is mapped onto a non-equilibrium quantum optical system, namely the coherent Ising Machine (CIM).
+We investigate quantum dynamics in deeply quantum regimes, to determine an optimal strategy that leads to a ground state that can be measured.